 What should be taken into account for financial tech companies?

-Let's start with compliance because 3 from 4 projects are blocked because of difficulties in getting license or assuring the legitimacy of their business.
+Let's start with compliance because 3 of 4 projects are blocked because of difficulties in getting a license or assuring the legitimacy of their business.

 What could be treated as sensitive data based on GDPR: